Douglas Haig, 1st Earl Haig: Tactical developments

 There is no consensus on the speed of a learning curve.
-Tim Travers wrote that there was no one "villain" but the pre-war regular army.
-Travers blamed the management of early campaigns on the ethos of the pre-war officer corps, which was based on privilege, with a hierarchy intent on self-preservation and maintaining individual reputations.
+Tim Travers blamed the management of early campaigns on the ethos of the pre-war officer corps, which was based on privilege, with a hierarchy intent on self-preservation and maintaining individual reputations.
 As a consequence the army was poorly positioned to adapt quickly.
-Travers wrote that initiative was discouraged, making advancement in a learning curve slow and that the ethos of the army was pro-human and anti-technological.
+Travers wrote that initiative was discouraged and that the ethos of the army was pro-human and anti-technological.
 The offensive spirit of the infantry, quality of the soldier, rapid rifle-fire and the idea of the soldier being the most important aspect of the battlefield prevailed.
 The lessons of the Russo-Japanese War and the power of artillery were ignored, which caused costly tactical mistakes in the first half of the war.
-The tactics that Haig pursued (a breakthrough battle deep into enemy territory) were beyond the mobility and range of artillery, which contributed to operational failures and heavy losses.
-Travers also criticised Haig and enemy commanders for (in Travers' opinion) seeing battle as perfectly organised and something that could be planned perfectly, ignoring the concept of fog of war and confusion in battle.
-Travers wrote that top-down command became impossible in the chaos of battle and lower levels of command were relied upon.
-Owing to the lack of attention at this level in the early years of the war, a command vacuum was created in which GHQ became a spectator.
+The tactics that Haig pursued were beyond the mobility and range of artillery, which contributed to operational failures and heavy losses.
+Travers also criticised Haig and enemy commanders for seeing battle as perfectly organised and something that could be planned perfectly, ignoring the concept of fog of war.
+Travers wrote that top-down command became impossible in the chaos of battle.
+The lack of attention to lower levels of command in the early years of the war created a command vacuum.

-Bourne considered this to be too harsh.
-Haig belonged to the lower officer corps of the pre-war army, yet he progressed along with other commanders of the Edwardian era from battalion, brigade, division and corps command, to the army group and commanders-in-chief of the First World War.
-The advances in operational methods, technology and tactical doctrine were implemented by these officers, Haig among them.
-Bourne also wrote that it was difficult to reconcile the commanders of 1918 with the dogma-ridden, unprofessional, unreflecting institution depicted by Tim Travers, who did not take into account the year 1918, when the officer corps succeeded in integrating infantry, artillery, armour and aircraft in a war-winning operational method, a process which began on the Somme in 1916 and which would have been impossible, had these Edwardian officers been hostile to change in operational methodology and technological terms.